 - Sequence of three = 10, of four = 20, of five = 50, six = 60, and so on up to 13 = 130.

-- Set of three = 15, or 30 if the missing card is of the proposed trump.
+- Set of three = 15, or 30 if the missing card is of the suit to be declared one's personal trump.

 - Set of four = 40, but four Threes = 60, four Twos = 80.

-If you have now reached a score of 100 and your opponent hasn't, you get a bonus of 100.
+If at the end of this phase you have now reached a score of 100 and your opponent hasn't, you get a bonus of 100.

 - Phase 2: Tricks